 Or maybe they are “stuck” in a memory care home or senior living complex and want to come home to be with you.
 The guilt you feel getting those pleading words is almost unbearable.

 But what we need to remember is that “home” to people with dementia is not the same thing as home is to us.
 Home to us is where we physically live now, home to them is a place in their mind where they were happy and secure.

 You don't need to feel guilty that you are depriving them of home happiness because there is no physical home that they are wanting to run away to.
 Rather they want to have that feeling of home again.

 Here are some tips and ideas for how to make wherever they live more “home-y” to them!

 Photos of loved ones.
 If having pictures of their family and friends around makes them happy, put up as many as you can.
 Being surrounded by this kind of support is amazing.
-That said, if seeing a bunch of “strangers” staring at them agitates them, then remove all the pictures of people.
+That said, if seeing a bunch of “strangers” staring at them agitates your person with dementia, then remove all the pictures of people.